nathanandersonnn/ProjectLiftLog/README.md

    DB_NAME=cs340_your_onid
    ```

-4. Import the provided `DDL.sql` and `DML.sql` files into your OSU database before running the app.
+4. Import `DDL.sql` into your OSU database before running the app.

 ## Running in development